-This reference is intended as a helpful resource to for anyone who is contemplating establishing, a new business or purchasing, or expanding an existing a business in the Town of Wiscasset.
-Since This guide is an informational resource only, it and should not be used as the sole source of information.
+This reference is intended as a helpful resource for anyone contemplating establishing, purchasing, or expanding a business in the Town of Wiscasset.
+This guide is an informational resource only and should not be used as the sole source of information.
 Agencies listed should be contacted to verify information and answer questions.
-Wiscasset’s local government provides a number of different has staff members that are able to assist you in most areas of establishing your business here.
+Wiscasset’s local government has staff members that are able to assist you in most areas of establishing your business here.
 This guide outlines many of those resources and other relevant information to consider before getting started.

-We are happy look forward to having you as part of our community- thank you for choosing Wiscasset!
+We look forward to having you as part of our community—thank you for choosing Wiscasset!

-STARTING YOUR BUSINESS

-Starting your businesses does not have to be an overwhelming process.
-In Wiscasset, the Office of Planning, Development and Codes is available to help you every step of the way.
-The Town Planner is knowledgeable of the resources and processes you need to get your business launched here in Wiscasset.
-Whether you are looking to start your business from the ground up or relocate your successful business to our vibrant community, the Town Planner is available to assist you through this process.

-GETTING STARTED:
+GETTING STARTED

-Every business starts the process from a different step.
-Many of the steps laid out in this guide may not be applicable to your specific businesses and some of the steps may already be complete.
-The order in which these steps are laid out may not necessarily be in a specific order applying to you.
-Contact the Town Planner if at any time you are uncertain if a specific step may apply.
-It is always a good idea to begin the process by sitting down with the Town Planner and Code Enforcement Officer to go over your plans and discuss the requirements and permitting process.

-Once you have an idea for a business and a location identified the following steps should be taken:
+Once you have an idea for a business and a location identified, take the following steps:

 ____A.
-Meet with the Town Planner and Code Enforcement Office: Start the process by meeting with the Town to d Determine what steps you will actually need to complete to get your businesses started.
-Because every business will require different permits or other requirements, the Town Planner and The Code Enforcement Officer can help you determine if your business: address the following steps to determine if they are applicable to your business plan:
+Meet with the Code Enforcement Office: Determine what steps you will actually need to complete to get your businesses started.
+The Code Enforcement Officer can help you determine if your business:

-conforms to current Zoning Ordinance (Code Enforcement)
+conforms to current Zoning Ordinance

-must adhere to the Historic Preservation Ordinance

-will require a Sign Permit (Code Enforcement)
+will require a Sign Permit

-will require a Site Plan or Subdivision Review (Town Planner)
+will require a Site Plan or Subdivision Review

-will require a Building Permit- new construction or renovation (Code Enforcement)
+will require a Building Permit for new construction or renovation

-Business assistance programs and other resources (Town Planner)
+will require Historic District Code Enforcement Officer oversight

-CONTACT: Code Enforcement Officer 882-8200 ext 109 or codes@wiscasset.org
+CONTACT: Code Enforcement Officer (207) 882-8200 ext 7 or codes@wiscasset.org

-Town Planner 882-8200 ext 106 or townplanner@wiscasset.org.

 ____B.
-Wiscasset Business License: The Town of Wiscasset requires All businesses must to be registered with the Town Clerk.
-There is no fee for this license and interested businesses can have their business information added to the town website’s business registry.
+Wiscasset Business License: All businesses must be registered with the Town Clerk.
+There is no fee for this license and interested businesses can have their business information added to the Town website’s business registry.
 The Town also requires a Temporary Business License, permitted by the Code Enforcement Officer, for seasonal businesses in operation for 3 months or less.
 There is a $50 permit fee.

 CONTACT:

-Town Clerk 882-8200 ext 104 or townclerk@wiscasset.org.
+Town Clerk (207) 882-8200 ext 4 or townclerk@wiscasset.org.